Itineraries in Tuscany

 Read full article "A day in Siena"

-Siena strikes right at the heart since the first time that you visit it.
-Located in the heart of Tuscany, the city is easy to reach and is suitable for a day trip even if 24 hours or less will not be enough to see all that it offers.
-What you can then visit in Siena in one day?
-Find out in this article!
+Siena strikes your heart from the first time you visit it, making you fall in love.
+Located in the heart of Tuscany, the city is easy to reach and is suitable for a day trip - although 24 hours or less is really not enough to see all that it offers!
+Here are some must-see spots we recommend to see in Siena if you only have a day, but if you have the time, spread them out over 2 days.

 Read full article "Napoleon on Elba"